wagnerovzusatz/tic_tac_toe/README.md

 Gameplay
 --------

-2 players play Tic Tac Toe taking turns on the same browser window (no network-multiplayer, no AI)
+2 players play Tic Tac Toe taking turns on the same browser window (no network-multiplayer, no AI).

 Target design